 MoDOT's commitment to safety applies to members of its work crew as well as the general public.
 In 2018, 11 people were killed in work zone crashes on state system routes and an additional two on the local system.
 MoDOT's ultimate goal is zero fatalities in work zones.
 Additionally, MoDOT TMA's have been involved in over 100 incidents since 2015 injuring many MoDOT employees.
 There must be constant improvement in both the planning and technology we employ in the field.
-MoDOT will implement a two prong approach to improve work zone safety.
+MoDOT is investigating a two prong approach to improve work zone safety for our field professionals.

 The first approach is to implement an employee innovation that combines a TMA and an Automated Flagging Assistance Device.
 This will allow flagging operations to be performed using the protection of a TMA.
 The purpose of this innovation is to keep MoDOT and contractor flaggers alive and uninjured while performing flagging for traffic control.
-MoDOT is currently in the procurement process to obtain up to 22 pair of TMA Flaggers.
+MoDOT is currently in the procurement process and plans to receive prototype TMA flagger devices from two vendors by mid-November.
+Once received, they will be individually inspected and evaluated for future purchases.

 The second approach is to develop and implement a Driverless TMA to eliminate injuries to MoDOT employees that drive the first TMA truck motorist's encounter.
 This is the truck most impacted by motorists.
 This type of traffic control is used for moving operations such as sweeping and striping.
 We will eliminate injuries by having an unstaffed TMA truck autonomously follow a lead truck at specified distances.
-MoDOT is currently testing and verifiying the performance of the leader-follower TMA system at the Missouri State Fairgrounds.
-Following successful testing and verification, the system is planned for further evaluation in live work zones this striping season in the Kansas City District.
+Recently, the system successfully passed Phase 1 testing at the Missouri State Fairgrounds.
+The units are currently in the Kansas City District awaiting navigation and communication system upgrades before the testing resumes in October.